Katou - played straight, completely freezes on his several first occasions.

 In D4Princess, the main character gets one when one of her opponents is killed in an accident during battle and doesn't snap out of it until near the end of the series.
 It didn't help that the rest of her school didn't seem to care that someone had died.

-In ZERO, he has another one after the accident involving the Zero Zone in which he and Randoll got severely injured which resulted in them missing the rest of the racing season.
-He still is shaken by the accident even after he returns from retirement and occasionally has nightmares about it; it takes him a while to recover from that.
+In ZERO, Hayato has another one after the accident involving the Zero Zone in which he and Randoll got severely injured which resulted in them missing the rest of the racing season.
+He still is shaken by the accident even after he returns to racing and has occasional nightmares about it; it takes him a while to recover from that.

 Jyu-Oh-Sei's Thor and Third both go through these; Thor after discovering that he is a bioengineered organism creating from the DNA of past Beast Kings, and Third after learning that Earth, which he has dreamed of seeing for his entire life, was destroyed over 130 years ago.
 Third does not recover.